boopathycruzo/website/replit.md

 ## Overview

 This is a full-stack web application for Cruzo, a premium doorstep car wash service in Chennai.
 The application features a modern React frontend with a Node.js/Express backend, built using TypeScript throughout.
 It allows customers to inquire about services and book car wash appointments through an intuitive web interface.
+Currently focused on promoting a single premium service at ₹1,599 (introductory offer from ₹2,599) with WhatsApp booking integration.

 ## User Preferences